 Within half a mile of the centre you are in riverside paradise or you could be walking through woodland trails with no masses spoiling the ambience.

-Where To eat and Drink
+Where To eat and Drink In Durham

 For the evenings there are many quaint, quirky or historical places to eat and drink.

-I have talked about places to eat in Durham before so what about a unique place to drink?
+In the city there are many bars, pubs and restaurants to choose from.
 I loved the little gin bar called ‘Tin of Sardines’

 It fits around 10 people inside comfortably I would say and it felt like one of those bars everyone popped in whilst passing.
 Great vibe.

 Another tip for making a great weekend in Durham would be heading out to some of the great things to do in the surrounding area of the county.
-Beamish Open Air Museum is a must do or head to the delights of the Bowes Museum.

 And don’t forget there was the great accommodation to head back to.
 The Indigo Hotel Durham is full of its own treats for you.